Fintech & financial services

 How do you test transaction integrity safely?

 We default to a staging environment matched to production behavior.
-When a production test is necessary, we agree on safe-testing rules, throttle activity, and stay reachable on a shared channel for the duration of the test.
-We do not deploy destructive payloads on money paths.
+When a production test is needed, we agree safe-testing rules, throttle activity, and stay on a shared channel throughout.

 Can you test business logic for our specific product?

 Yes.
-The first hour of the scoping call is usually about the product — flows, fees, limits, partner roles, and what would actually hurt you commercially.
+The scoping call covers your flows, fees, limits, partner roles, and what would hurt you commercially.
 We model abuse scenarios from there.

 Do you align to NYDFS, FFIEC, or banking regulator expectations?

 Yes.
-Reports include a control-mapping section for the framework you operate under (NYDFS Part 500, FFIEC IT Examination Handbook, OCC, or state regulator).
-We can tune the scope language on request.
+Reports include a control-mapping section for the framework you operate under — NYDFS Part 500, FFIEC, OCC, or state regulator.
+Scope language is tunable on request.

 Will a banking partner accept the report?

-Sponsor banks and processors consistently accept our reports as evidence in their security review.
-The control mapping and the explicit scope statement are typically what they look for first.
+Sponsor banks and processors consistently accept our reports as security-review evidence.
+The control mapping and explicit scope statement are typically what they look for first.